github-pfeifer-syscon-de/glglobe/README.md

     <pre>weatherType</pre> WMS for WebMapService, RE for RealEarth (which is non-generic)
   </li>
   <li>
-    <pre>weatherLocalTime</pre> usually false (true if service offers prognosis but you want to view current time)
+    <pre>weatherLocalTime</pre> usually false (true if service offers some prognosis but you want to view current time)
   </li>
 </ul>